Tuition & FeesA private school education at a public school cost

-Any lower division student carrying 12 to 18 credit hours is considered a full-time student.
-Unless required, credit hours in excess of 18 will be charged $435 per credit hour.
+Any student carrying 12 to 18 credit hours is considered a full-time student.

 Any student carrying less than 12 credit hours in any semester is considered part-time.

-Any student registered for a course, but who does not seek credit is considered an auditor, and will be charged at $220/credit hour.
+Any student registered for a course, but who does not seek credit is considered an auditor, and will be charged at $300/credit hour plus additional corresponding fees.